Greg Zuerlein

-Gregory Zuerlein ZUR-lyne; (born December 27, 1987) is an American professional football placekicker.
+Gregory Zuerlein (ZUR-lyne; born December 27, 1987) is an American professional football placekicker.
 A native of Lincoln, Nebraska, he played college football for the Nebraska–Omaha Mavericks and Missouri Western Griffons.
-He previously played for the St. Louis / Los Angeles Rams and the Dallas Cowboys.
+Zuerlein was drafted by the St. Louis Rams in the sixth round of the 2012 NFL draft.
+He also played for the Dallas Cowboys and New York Jets.

 Early life

 Zuerlein was born in Lincoln, Nebraska, and graduated from Lincoln Pius X in 2006.
-As a junior in 2004, Zuerlein set a Nebraska state record for field goals in a season, converting 12-of-16 attempts with a long of 52 yards.

-His successful play would earn him Nebraska All-State and All-Class honors as a junior and senior.

-He also practiced soccer and was a 2005 Sports Illustrated preseason high school All-American.
+As a junior in 2004, Zuerlein set a Nebraska state record for field goals in a season, converting 12-of-16 attempts with a long of 52 yards.His successful play would earn him Nebraska All-State and All-Class honors as a junior and senior.
+Zuerlein also practiced soccer and was a 2005 Sports Illustrated preseason high school All-American.

 College career

 Zuerlein accepted a football scholarship from the NCAA Division II University of Nebraska Omaha (UNO).
 As a sophomore in 2008, he set a school record with 61 consecutive extra points made.

-As a junior in 2009, he set school records with 17 field goals in a single-season (17-for-23) extra points in a career with 131.
+As a junior in 2009, Zuerlein set school records with 17 field goals in a single-season (17-for-23) extra points in a career with 131.
 He made a career-long 52-yard field goal against West Texas A&M University in the Kanza Bowl.
 He finished the season 9 field goals shy of the school all-time career record of 45.

-As a senior in 2010, he was given a medical redshirt with a hip injury.
+As a senior in 2010, Zuerlein was given a medical redshirt with a hip injury.

-In 2011, UNO canceled its football program so Zuerlein was forced to transfer to another Mid-America Intercollegiate Athletics Association school, Missouri Western State University.
+In 2011, UNO canceled its football program, so Zuerlein was forced to transfer to another Mid-America Intercollegiate Athletics Association school, Missouri Western State University.
 There, he set the NCAA Division II record of 21 consecutive field goals, nine of which were beyond 50 yards.
-He set the school record with a 58-yard field goal against Northwest Missouri State University twice.
-He had a .952 field goal percentage by making 23 of 24 attempts, which was the highest of any NCAA player in any division with 12 or more attempts in 2011 as he averaged 10.7 points per game.
+Zuerlein set the school record with a 58-yard field goal against Northwest Missouri State University twice.
+He had a .952 field goal percentage by making 23 of 24 attempts, which was the highest of any NCAA player in any division with 12 or more attempts in 2011 as Zuerlein averaged 10.7 points per game.